rupertbg/dock-arranger/README.md

 - dockutil (https://github.com/kcrawford/dockutil) must be located in /usr/local/ or variable in script edited to suit

-- OS X 10.11.x (Probably works on older version but haven't tested)
+- OS X 10.11.x (Probably works on older versions but haven't tested)

 ### Options